Sitemap

 How to Explore the Effect of Doing Something?
 (Part 2)

-In the first part of this article, we discussed some of the core ideas of identifying the causal effect of doing something (such as receiving a treatment, implementing a policy, etc.).
-If you missed it, here is the link to the first part:
+In the first part of this article, I explained the core concepts of identifying the causal effect of an action (such as receiving treatment or implementing a policy).
+If you missed it, here is the link to part one:

-In this second and final part of the article, we will discuss how to identify the causal effect of doing something using non-experimental data.
-Before we start, we will review the basics one more time:
+In this second and final part, I discuss how to identify the causal effect of an action using non-experimental data.
+Before diving in, let’s briefly review the basics once more:

-#1.
-The causal effect of doing something (for example, receiving a treatment X) on an outcome (Y) is the difference in the value of the outcome (Y) when we do X and the value of the outcome (Y) when we do not do X, keeping all other things constant.
+The causal effect of doing something (e.g., receiving treatment X) on an outcome (Y) is the difference in Y when we do X versus when we do not, keeping all else constant.

-#3.
-There is no reliable way to know the causal effect of doing something on any particular human being.
-However, a properly conducted randomized experiment helps us identify the causal effect of doing X on some outcome Y for the typical (average) participant from a target population.
+There is no reliable way to know the causal effect of an action on any individual.
+However, a well-conducted randomized experiment can identify the average causal effect of X on Y for the average participant in the target population.

 The key issue with using non-experimental data is that because the treatment is not randomly assigned, some people are more likely than others to select into the treatment.
-In this sense, in the context of observational data, the treatment and control groups are usually not apples-to-apples.
-Suppose there are certain factors/characteristics that affect both the treatment and the outcome.
+In this context, the treatment and control groups are usually not apples-to-apples.
+Suppose, there are certain factors that affect both the treatment and the outcome.
 In that case, comparing the outcomes of the two groups will result in a biased estimate of the causal effect.

-Using a hypothetical example, now, we will try to contextualize this critical problem and the fundamental concepts behind two types of methodological approaches to tackle it!
+Using a hypothetical example, I now discuss this key challenge and explain the fundamental concepts behind two methodological approaches designed to address it.

 Problem Context

-What if the analyst takes the simple difference between the monthly spending by customers who accepted the shopper’s cards and who did not?
-This naive estimate (i.e., the simple difference) of the causal effect can be broken down as the following:
+What if the analyst simply compares the average monthly spending of customers who accepted the shopper’s card to those who did not?
+This naive estimate — the simple difference — can be decomposed as follows:

-Naive Estimate = Causal Effect (the green arrow) + Spurious Correlation (induced by the red arrows)
+Naive Estimate = Causal Effect (represented by the green arrow) + Spurious Correlation (caused by the red arrows)

 Conditional Apples-to-Apples Comparison 🍎v🍎

-We can remove the spurious correlation by employing a method that makes a “conditional apples-to-apples comparison.”
+We can remove the spurious correlation by employing a conditional apples-to-apples comparison method.

 Comparing Groups with Apples-to-Apples Trends Overtime 🍎v🍎📈